'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 GONZALEZ: (As Miguel Rivera) She rolled up her sleeves, and she learned to make shoes.

-GROSS: After forbidding Miguel to play music, his family has been preparing him to enter their shoemaking business.
-The film takes place on the Day of the Dead, the holiday in which the living honor their dead loved ones.
-For reasons I won't give away, Miguel is transported to the Land of the Dead, where he meets his great-great-grandparents and other long-gone relatives and hopes to learn why he's obsessed with music and why his family forbids music.
+DAVIES: After forbidding Miguel to play music, his family has been preparing him to enter their family shoemaking business.
+The film takes place on the Day of the Dead, the holiday in which the living honor their departed loved ones.
+For reasons we won't give away, Miguel is transported to the Land of the Dead, where he meets his great-great-grandparents and other long-gone relatives.
+And he hopes to learn why he's obsessed with music and why his family forbids it.
 Miguel has to figure out if it's possible to be true to himself while remaining true to his family - the living and the dead.
 The movie is also about how we keep the dead alive by keeping them in our memories.
+Terry spoke to Lee Unkrich and Adrian Molina in October, the day after the film won a Golden Globe for best animated motion picture.

 Lee Unkrich, Adrian Molina, welcome to FRESH AIR, and congratulations on the Golden Globe.
 So...